Criminal sentencing in the United States: Criminal sentencing of women in the US

 Researchers have developed theories that concentrate on the differences between the treatment of each gender by society.
 A possible explanation for disproportionate sentencing is the chivalry thesis which states that gendered stereotypes influence sentencing outcomes as women are considered childlike, less threatening, less dangerous, and not responsible for their behaviors.
 This theory also maintains that men are traditionally inclined to minimize the suffering of women as a result of their paternalistic desire and this behavior has been incorporated into the justice system as it is a male-dominated field.
 Judges primarily explained sentencing differentials as a result of childcare responsibilities that would create a larger social cost if mothers were incarcerated, illustrating direct applications of the chivalry thesis.
 Others argue the disparity in sentencing is merely the result of human error as a result of the dynamics of judicial decision-making.
 The focal concerns theory reaffirms this belief as this theory states that the sentencing disparity is the result of a judge's inability to spend a large amount of time on a single case and the incomplete information given to them minimizes their ability to make a fully informed decision.
 As a result, judges may unknowingly rely on generalizations of personal biases to guide sentencing decisions.

 In an attempt to prevent preferential treatment to particular genders, races, ethnicities, or socio-economic classes, the Federal Sentencing Guidelines were enacted to create sentencing uniformity and equality.
 The enactment of these guidelines has since increased sentences given to women at trial; however, the disparity between male and female offenders persists as the internal biases influencing preferential sentencing have not been addressed.

+Criminal Sentencing and Incarceration of Blacks in the US

+As of October 2023, 38.6% of individuals in the United States' prisons are black, even though they represent only 13.6% of the total population, according to the 2020 Census.

+Studies have examined differences in sentencing for crimes committed by individuals of different races.
+One such study, conducted by Peter Lehmann and published in 2023, analyzed felony sentences across races, genders, and age groups.
+Lehmann examined data from noncapital felony cases in Florida circuit courts over a 12-year period.
+His research revealed that young black males were disproportionately subject to harsh sentencing.

+Another study titled "The Color of Mass Incarceration," conducted by Ronnie B. Tucker and published in 2016, found that in 2010, for every white woman incarcerated, three Black women were also imprisoned.

+Moreover, studies examining federal sentencing data over the past two decades have concluded that men tend to receive more severe criminal sentences compared to women.
+Notably, these studies have also revealed that black men receive the most severe sentences, while white women consistently receive the most lenient sentences.
+Correspondingly, minority women, particularly those of Black and Hispanic backgrounds, experience the harshest outcomes of the female identifying demographic.